MÜNCHENER BIENNALE

 Münchener Biennale

-The Münchener Biennale celebrates its 20th edition in May 2026!
+The Münchener Biennale – Festival for New Music Theatre – celebrates its 20th anniversary in 2026!

 Photo credits: © Astrid Ackermann